 A company’s reputation is all about how other people view the brand.
-Their perception derives from a number of factors, including media coverage, the CEO’s social media sites, customer reviews and whether there is a healthy workplace culture internally.
+Their perception derives from several factors, including media coverage, the CEO’s social media sites, customer reviews, and whether there is a healthy workplace culture internally.

-What employees think about company and workplace culture is hugely important when it comes to its external reputation.
-If employees leave the business due to the work culture or because they can’t achieve the work life balance they want, then there is nothing to stop them hopping online and explaining exactly why.
+What employees think about the company’s culture and workplace culture is hugely important when it comes to its external reputation.
+If employees leave the business due to the work culture or because they can’t achieve the work-life balance they want, then there is nothing to stop them from hopping online and explaining exactly why.

 Before we go into the link between reputation and corporate culture, let’s dial back and examine exactly what we mean by workplace culture.